wp-plugins/simple-fullscreen-responsive-slider/readme.txt

 **INSTALLING THE PLUGIN**

 The plugin can be installed and activated in the usual fashion.
 See
 <a href="http://codex.wordpress.org/Managing_Plugins" target="_blank">Managing
 Plugins</a> if you need help with this.

 **ADDING THE CODE**

 Most users will need to edit their theme and manually insert the following code to display the slider.
-This is typically added after your opening body or header tag.
+This is typically added after your opening body or header tag and only works on your front page.

+`<?php if ( shortcode_exists( 'simple-slider' ) ) : do_shortcode('[simple-slider]'); endif; ?>`

 Note: If your theme has a fullwidth template, you may be able to add the shortcode `[simple-slider]` directly in the page editor or theme options panel.

-`<?php if ( shortcode_exists( 'simple-slider' ) ) : do_shortcode('[simple-slider]'); endif; ?>`
+Results may vary.

 **SAVING THE OPTIONS**

 Lastly, you will need to, at a minimum, save the default options.
 You can do this from the newly created "Settings > Slider Options" page.
 From here, you can style the slider by customizing the default CSS.

 == Frequently Asked Questions ==